TommasoBelluzzo/PyDTMC/docs/source/index.rst

 	custom_exceptions
 	genindex

-| PyDTMC is a full-featured, lightweight library for discrete-time Markov chains analysis.
+| PyDTMC is a full-featured and lightweight library for discrete-time Markov chains analysis.
 | It provides classes and functions for creating, manipulating, simulating and visualizing Markov processes.

 | Current Version: |version|